Early Spring Blooming

 Fortunately, Ontario has many native plants that bloom before, or at the same times as, Dandelions.
 Our efforts in saving the bees really need to be directed to increasing the abundance of these species over non-native weeds and ornamentals.

-In this article, you will find a list of native wildflowers that bloom before, or at the same time as, Dandelions and the pollinators that each one supports.
+In this article, you will find a list of native spring flowering plants that bloom before, or at the same time as, Dandelions and the pollinators that each one supports.
 These are also good alternatives to over-used exotic spring blooming plants such as Tulips or Forsythia which provide very little value to pollinators.

 All plants on this list bloom in April or May.